 Stone IPA – 4.2

 A friend said I should give this beer a try, but at about $43/case I had to wait for a good excuse.
 Finally one came along and I got this one.
 This is a pretty good IPA – with a good fruity balance of hops and malt.
 Not too heavy either.
 This is a good beer in the bottle – where a lot of my favorite beers fall down.
+In a keg its even better.
+A slight cloudy haze in both and a decent foamy head.

 Stone 18th Anniversary IPA – 5.0 (10/04/2014)